swimmingly/yodrew.github.io/_pages/other-writings/fukuoka.md

 Howard stepped out and called, "We have to go or miss our flight.
 I'll give you a hand with the cameras."
 He started down, and in a panic I shouted, "I feel like its all around me, but I can't quite picture it."
 He reached for my pack and I asked, "By the way, what are these knee deep weeds, do you know?"
 As he leaned closer and I kneeled to the ground, thousands of intertwined daikons, sweet potatoes, cabbages, carrots, beans, kudzus, kiwis, and more, began to reveal themselves.
 "My God, this is it!"
 I exclaimed, "We are standing on an edible forest floor."
 Lush green and wet with dew, shining proof of the vision Sensei had, fifty years ago grew everywhere we looked.
 And for a moment we too were enfolded in the transcendent fruit of a lifetime devoted to bringing people and Nature together again.

-**Foot Notes**

-[1]: Beginning quote from _The Close To Nature Garden_, a video tape produced by Rodale Press, available from Arthur Mokin Productions, Inc., P. 0\.
-Box 1866, Santa Rosa, California, 95402, Telephone: (707) 542-4868.

-[2]: God, Kami or Kamisama is the Divine power found in natural objects and all living things.

-[3]: 1,000 square meters = 9,300 square feet.
-Natural Farming practice requires a minimum area of about 2,000 square feet per person to live on sustainably with a vegetarian diet.
-For reference, Biointensive Sustainable Mini-Farming practice, developed by John Jeavons, requires a minimum area of about 4,000 square feet per person to live on sustainably with a vegetarian diet.
-Permaculture Design practice, developed by Bill Mollison, requires a minimum area of about 6,000 square feet per person to live on sustainably with a predominately vegetarian diet.
-Modern conventional farming practice requires a minimum area of about 10,000 to 40,000 square feet per person to live on according to diet, vegetarian or meat eating, and is not sustainable.

 **Books:**

 _The One-Straw Revolution_, a philosophy, published by the Rodale Institute, 33 East Minor Street, Emmaus, Pennsylvania, 18098.